JortdeBokx/xorg_switcher/README.md

 If you want to switch xorg config files without restarting the system call `sudo xorg_switch laptop` or `sudo xorg_switch egpu`.
 Make sure you save all work before doing this as you'll need to restart your display manager.

 ### Contributions:
 Have an idea or improvement?
-Let me know via issues or create a pull reqauest :)
+Let me know via [issues](https://github.com/JortdeBokx/xorg_switcher/issues) or create a pull request :)